eHealthAfrica/aether/documentation/try/walkthrough-core.md

 In the `assets` folder of the `aether-bootstrap` repository contains some sample data, some schemas and a set of mappings.
 For the purposes of this walkthrough, we’re going to copy and paste the contents of these files into the Aether UI (for a more detailed overview of the UI, check out its [documentation](/documentation/ui/)).

-You should already be set up, logged in and looking at a mostly empty **AUX//Pipelines** screen from the [previous step]()
+You should already be set up, logged in and looking at a mostly empty **AUX//Pipelines** screen from the [previous step](index)

-Open the [UI](http://ui.aether.local) and log in if you haven’t already.
 We’re going to create a new pipeline, so hit the button that’s handily labelled _NEW PIPELINE_.
 Enter a name, and press _START PIPELINE_.

 ## Defining Our Input